shohysie/Bardsong_Switching/BardSong_BGEE_IWD/README.english.txt

 [The Chorus]

 	With this component installed, all songs can be played by multiple bards (or their magical illusions) at the same time to gain extra bonus.
-	You need to click the "Lead a chorus" skill button of one of the bards to specify the leader of chorus.
+	You need to click the 'Lead a chorus' skill button of one of the bards to specify the leader of chorus.
 	When the other bards join the chorus and play the same song with the designated leader, they will get extra bonus.
 	If the other bards join the chorus but play different songs with the designated leader, their songs will temporarily become the same with the designated leader and get extra bonus in the next round.
 They're not necessary to have learned the song that the leader is singing.
 	If there is no designated leader of chorus, there will be no chorus effect.
 	Each time you assign a new leader of chorus, the other bards stop leading chorus.
 	In addition, the lead singer must be one of the 6 team members.
-Clicking the "Lead a chorus" skill button of other creatures (such as magic illusions) takes not work.
+Clicking the 'Lead a chorus' skill button of other creatures (such as magic illusions) takes not work.
 In this case, effects of his song can coexist with others but without a chorus bonus.
 	All bards agree to join the chorus by default.
-Clicking the "Drop out of the chorus" skill button ensures that a bard's song does not change with the leader of chorus.
+Clicking the 'Drop out of the chorus' skill button ensures that a bard's song does not change with the leader of chorus.
 Effects of his song will coexist with other songs, but will not contribute to a chorus bonus.
-By clicking "Join the chorus" he can join the chorus again.
+By clicking 'Join the chorus' he can join the chorus again.
 	The bonus effect of the chorus lasts only one round, and the duration cannot be increased even by Lingering Song.
 	Bards with Kits from other MODs also join the chorus probably, but they can't lead or drop out of the chorus.

 	The more bards in the chorus, the stronger the effects of the battle song.
-When the amount of chorists reaches 2/ 3/ 4~5/ 6/ 7~9/ 10, the extra effects are improved to different levels, which can be identified by red / yellow / green / green / blue / purple glow on chorists.
+When the amount of chorists reaches 2/ 3/ 4-5/ 6/ 7-9/ 10, the extra effects are improved to different levels, which can be identified by red / yellow / green / green / blue / purple glow on chorists.
 	The details are as follows：

 		The Tale of Curran Strongheart, which gains immunities to Charm/ Confusion/ Hold and Slow/ Feeblemindedness and Unconscious/ Berserk, Fatigue and Stun/ Maze and Imprisonment at the 6 levels.